Skip to content

 When your app’s HTML loads in an iframe, the platform:

-1. Injects a <style> block into your <head> with --nb-* CSS variables set to the current theme values.
+1. Injects a <style> block into your <head> with the full token set (ext-apps --color-* / --font-* / --border-radius-* / --shadow-* plus the --nb-* extensions) for the current theme.
 This happens before your HTML renders — no flash of wrong colors.

-2. Sends ui/initialize via postMessage with the same tokens in params.theme.tokens.
+2. Sends ui/initialize via postMessage with the same tokens in params.theme.tokens (the NimbleBrain legacy notification path).

 3. Sends ui/notifications/host-context-changed when the user toggles dark mode, with updated token values under styles.variables.

-Your CSS references these variables with var(--nb-token, fallback).
+Your CSS references these variables with var(--token, fallback).
 The fallback ensures your app still looks correct when running outside the platform (Claude Desktop, standalone, etc).

 body {